d2l-ai/d2l-en/chapter_convolutional-neural-networks/lenet.md

 you can see below that implementing it in a modern deep learning library is remarkably simple.
-Again, we'll rely on the Sequential class.
+Again, we will rely on the Sequential class.

 ```{.python .input}
 import d2l